Open-Cascade-SAS/OCCT/dox/user_guides/ocaf/ocaf.md

 In C++, the application behavior is implemented in virtual functions redefined in these derived classes.
 This is known as overriding.

 * **GUID** - Global Universal ID.
 A string of 37 characters intended to uniquely identify an object.
+For example:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~{.cpp}
 2a96b602-ec8b-11d0-bee7-080009dc3333